Viola d'amore: Structure and sound

-The viola d'amore usually has six or seven playing strings, which are sounded by drawing a bow across them, just as with a violin.
+The viola d'amore usually has six or seven playing strings, which are sounded by drawing a bow across them, just as with a violin or viol.
 In addition, it has an equal number of sympathetic strings located below the main strings and the fingerboard which are not played directly but vibrate in sympathy with the notes played.
-A common variation is six playing strings, and instruments exist with as many as fourteen sympathetic strings alone.
+A common variation is six playing strings, and instruments exist with as many as fourteen sympathetic strings alone, though these are quite rare.
 Despite the fact that the sympathetic strings are now thought of as the most characteristic element of the instrument, early forms of the instrument almost uniformly lacked them.
 The first unambiguous reference to a viola d'amore with sympathetic strings does not occur until the 1730s.
 Both types continued to be built and played through the 18th century.

 Largely thanks to the sympathetic strings, the viola d'amore has a particularly sweet and warm sound.
 Leopold Mozart, writing in his Versuch einer gründlichen Violinschule, said that the instrument sounded "especially charming in the stillness of the evening."
+The sound of the instrument is in many cases noticeably quieter than the violin or viola, due to the back of the instrument being flat.
+However, many composers who have written for the instrument have known this and have adapted their orchestration to accommodate the instrument's timbre.
+Vivaldi, for example, often scored the bass line in the violin parts for his viola d'amore concerti so as to avoid issues of balance.